hardbyte/python-can/doc/plugin-interface.rst

 Example Interface Plugins
 -------------------------

-The table below lists interface drivers that can be added by installing additional modules that utilise the plugin API.
+The table below lists interface drivers that can be added by installing additional packages that utilise the plugin API.
 These modules are optional dependencies of python-can.

 .. note::
    The below modules are maintained by other authors and any issues should be reported in the relevant repository for that module.